jarenadams21/spell-walker/README.md

         [ ] Updates/increasing count
         [ ] Conveniency functionality (getters,setters,etc.)
         [ ] Finish Craft a Spell view
-            User-definable rules, what has changed, cleaner inventory showcase [ ] Finish Monster Park (with some help from liberation::main...
+        [ ] Finish Monster Park (with some help from liberation::main...